The U.S. Is Ramping Up Military Engagement, Which Could Be A Risk For Trump

 All of that points to a more hands-off approach from Trump.
 That didn't work out so well in Trump's first authorized mission — in Yemen, where an American Navy SEAL was killed.

-The focus isn't just on ISIS and al Qaeda.
+The focus isn't just on ISIS and al-Qaida.
 Gen. John W. Nicholson, the commander in Afghanistan, told the Senate Armed Services Committee that the U.S. has "a shortfall of a few thousand" in the country.

 And what happens with Iran?
-Former National Security Adviser Michael Flynn said Iran was "on notice," but he's gone.
-Former U.N.
-Ambassador under George W. Bush and noted Iran hawk John Bolton was spotted a week ago going into the White House.
+Former national security adviser Michael Flynn said Iran was "on notice," but he's gone.
+Former U.N. ambassador under George W. Bush and noted Iran hawk John Bolton was spotted a week ago going into the White House.
 A week earlier, he said this: "It's a time for America not to be a shrinking violet, but to show strength."

 Bolton was also under consideration for secretary of state and as Flynn's replacement.
 Does his influence grow stronger with Trump?
 And what happens if there's an Iranian provocation in the Persian Gulf, like grabbing sailors or swarming U.S. ships?